hoangduytran/blender-manual/manual/modeling/meshes/properties/vertex_groups/vertex_weights.rst

 Change a Weight
 ---------------

-You can either enter a new weight value manually (click on the number and edit the value), or you can change the weight by :kbd:`LMB` and while holding down the mouse button, drag right or left to increase/decrease the weight value.
-You also can use the right/left arrows displayed around the weight value to change the weight in steps.
+You can change the weight for a vertex group by either clicking the number and typing a new one or by dragging left and right with :kbd:`LMB`.
+You can also click the arrows (only shown when hovering) to change the weight in steps of 0.01.

 .. figure:: /images/modeling_meshes_properties_vertex-groups_vertex-weights_editor-weight.png
    :width: 260px